DavidVujic/python-polylith/README.md

 You will find installation, setup, usage guides, examples and more.

 ## Python Monorepos with Polylith :snake:
-You can use Polylith with Poetry, Hatch, PDM, Rye and Pantsbuild.
+You can use Polylith with Poetry, Hatch, PDM, Rye, uv and Pantsbuild.
 This repo contains a Poetry plugin, a standalone CLI and build hooks.

 * [a Poetry Plugin](https://pypi.org/project/poetry-polylith-plugin)